Sitefinity/mvc-samples/SimpleContentBlock/readme.md

 To run this sample:

 1. Clone the [feather-samples](https://github.com/Sitefinity/feather-samples) repository.
-2. Check if version of Feather nugets refernced in it is the same as the version that you have in your project.
+2. Check if version of Feather nugets referenced in it is the same as the version that you have in your project.
 It they are different make sure to upgrade the **SimpleContentBlock** project to your version.
 3. Build the **SimpleContentBlock** project.
 4. Reference the **SimpleContentBlock.dll** from your Sitefinity’s web application.